HadeerAtef96/MobileAutomation_Appium_SwagLabsApp/README.md

 - Using Fluent Page Object Model for writing Test script and Page actions, thus chaining the Scenario steps and validations in one line of code
 - Simulating all Mobile Gestures like Tap / DoubleTap/ TapAndHold /Zoom / DragAndDrop/ Swipe, with only one command while Auto Scrolling in a given Direction to the Target Element till displayed into ViewPort
 - Using W3C Touch Actions for Mobile Gestures Automation similar to Real Finger Movemenets
-- Using Automation Driver Commands for Android "UiAutomator2" & IOS "XCUITest" for Mobile Gestures Automation in very simple code and more accurate than finger movements
+- Using Automation Driver Commands for Android "UiAutomator2" & IOS "XCUITest" for Mobile Gestures Automation with very simple code and more accurate than finger movements
 - Using Test Data Management for Storing all Test data in Json Files
-- Storing all Project Configurations and Appium Capabilities in Properties Files
+- Managing all Project Configurations and Appium Capabilities in Properties Files
 - Auto-Generation of Allure Report after Every Test Run and Logging all Test Steps and Screenshots in the Report
 - Logging All Steps in Console using Log4j2
--
+- Synchronizing All Elements Identifications and All Actions taken on elements inside Fluent Wait with lambda expression, so waiting till finding element and also taking the action
+- Retry Mechanism for Flaky Tests in case of Failed
+- Automatic Start Appium Server Before Run and Stop it after Run
+- Generate Random Test Data using JavaFaker
+- Retry Type action for incorrect typing
+- Scanning the whole Mobile page from Top to Button for Verifying if the element is Displayed or NotDisplayed

 ## Utilities
 - AppiumDriver Factory